 Field Guides is a full service travel agency and your tour manager will be happy to assist you with flights to join your tour (even if your travel originates outside the US).
 Field Guides does not charge a service fee for these services to clients booking a tour.
 However, we understand that tech-savvy clients often prefer to shop online or that you may wish to use mileage to purchase tickets.
 Regardless of which method you choose, your tour manager will be happy to provide assistance regarding ticket prices and schedules, along with rental cars and extra hotel nights as needed.
 Additionally, Field Guides provides our clients with 24-hour emergency assistance en route to and from tours.
 If you run into a problem in transit, we think you will find it helpful and comforting to be able to speak directly with the tour manager on call.
 Please be sure to check with your tour manager prior to purchasing your ticket to make sure the flights you have chosen will work well with the tour itinerary and that the tour is sufficiently subscribed to operate.
 Once purchased, most airline tickets are non-refundable and carry a penalty to change.
 Field Guides cannot be responsible for these fees.
 Also, it is imperative that we receive a copy of your comprehensive flight itinerary–including any and all flights not covered in the tour fee–so that we may track you in the event of missed connections, delays, or other mishaps.
 Good service is our strength, and we encourage you to compare the value of our tours and staff support with that of any other birding tour company.

-FOR 2020 TOURS: Refund of deposit and payment, less $100 handling fee, will be made if cancellation is received up to 120 days before departure.
-If cancellation occurs between 119 and 70 days before the departure date, 50% of the tour fee is refundable.
+Refund of deposit and payment, less $100 handling fee, will be made if cancellation is received up to 180 days before departure.
+If cancellation occurs between 179 and 90 days before the departure date, 50% of the tour fee is refundable.
 Thereafter, all deposits and payments are not refundable and non- transferable.
-FOR 2021 TOURS & BEYOND: Note that beginning in 2021, the 50% refund period will become 179 to 90 days before departure, with no refund thereafter.

 Trip Cancellation & Medical Emergency Insurance